The information below has been prepared in conjunction with our partner, Little Green Pharma.

-Please note, this cost does not take into consideration the HIF rebate which eligible patients can receive.
+Please note, this cost does not take into consideration the HIF benefit which eligible patients can receive.

-What rebate does HIF provide for medicinal cannabis products
+What benefit does HIF provide for medicinal cannabis products?

-The maximum rebate is $80 per script.
-Where Little Green Pharma products are prescribed, the maximum rebate is $105 per script until June 2022.
+Where Little Green Pharma products are prescribed, HIF members receive an additional $25* benefit per script until 1 June 2022.